Georgetown (NSW)

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-Georgetown suburb's income level exceeds national average based on latest ATO data aggregated by AreaSearch for financial year ended June 2023.
-Median income among taxpayers is $61,717, with average income at $74,134.
-These figures compare to Rest of NSW's median and average incomes of $52,390 and $65,215 respectively.
-Applying Wage Price Index growth of 8.86% from financial year ended June 2023 to September 2025 estimates current median income at approximately $67,185 and average income at $80,702.
-According to the 2021 Census, incomes in Georgetown cluster around the 68th percentile nationally.
-Income distribution shows that 36.5% of locals (753 people) fall within the $1,500 - 2,999 income bracket, similar to the broader area where 29.9% occupy this category.
-High housing costs consume 16.2% of income, but strong earnings place disposable income at the 65th percentile nationally.
-The suburb's SEIFA income ranking places it in the 6th decile.
+Georgetown suburb's income level is above national average based on latest ATO data aggregated by AreaSearch for financial year 2023.
+Median income among taxpayers in Georgetown is $61,717 and average income stands at $74,134, compared to Regional NSW's figures of $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $67,185 (median) and $80,702 (average).
+From the 2021 Census, incomes in Georgetown cluster around the 68th percentile nationally.
+Predominant income cohort spans 36.5% of locals (753 people) in the $1,500 - 2,999 category, mirroring broader area's 29.9%.
+High housing costs consume 16.2% of income, placing disposable income at 65th percentile nationally.
+Area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income